 B) When heated, put butter and kiff in.

 D) Heat the butter and kiff for 30 minutes, with the double boiler lid on.

 E) Take double boiler off burner, set burner to low.

 F) Put pot with kiff butter directly on the burner.

-G) When complete, take pot off burner, turn burner off.
+G) When decarboxylation is complete, take pot off burner, turn burner off.